HeikoBlomenkamp/100-days-of-linux/r1-log.md

 thinkksh.md: Added second part of Section 1.4 (Formal and natural languages); upload to HTTP server, not to the GitHub (will do it later).

 ### R1D73
+thinkbash.md: Added second part of Section 1.4 (Formal and natural languages); upload to HTTP server, not to my GitHub (will do it later).

+### R1D74